zhangchl007/MCW-App-modernization/HOL/Hands-on lab step-by-step - App modernization.md

     b.  **Application type**: Select Native

     c.  **Sign-on URL**: <http://contosoinsurance.desktop.client> (It does not matter if this path is exact.
 What is important is that the URI for each application is valid and unique for every application in your directory.
-The Redirect URI is used to identify your app.)
+The Redirect URI is used to identify your app).

     ![Create app registration blade with the values above entered into the appropriate fields.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image74.png "Create new app registration")